FREE REPORT

 There are no special visa requirements for non-European Union retirees in Portugal.
 The process is the same whether you are 26 years old or 62 years old.
 You need to start the process in your home country and it might take some time.

 Most applicants opt for a Type 1 Resident Visa to retire in Portugal.
 This is available from a Portuguese consulate abroad.
-You must get it within three months of moving to the country.
+But, you must get it within three months of moving to the country.

 Once in-country, applicants have six months to apply for a Resident Permit.
 The permit is renewable every two years.
 And after five years you can convert it to a permanent residency permit.

-Citizens of the EU must apply for a residence permit at the local town hall.
+Most importantly, citizens of the EU must apply for a residence permit at the local town hall.
 Or at an office of the immigration authorities.
 This is if you want to remain in Portugal for more than three months.
-And you must do it within 30 days of arriving in the country.
+And, you must do it within 30 days of arriving in the country.

 The only requirement is proof that you can support yourself and a valid EU passport.
 The certificate is valid for five years.